sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-01-env/btp-kyma-onb-01-env.md

 1. In your subaccount, navigate to **Entitlements --> Entity Assignments**.

-    Select as Entity your subaccount (e.g. the just created subaccount_for_kyma).
+    Select as Entity your subaccount (e.g. the just created subaccount for Kyma).

     Put **Kyma** into the search field.
 In a new subaccount, you will see no existing entitlements.